ehalprin/stock-analysis/README.md

 Full analysis of this stock data is available for download at [this link](https://github.com/ehalprin/stock-analysis/blob/main/green_stocks.xlsm).

+### Process of Initial Analysis

 Using VBA, I wrote a code to analyze twelve different stocks.
 I created a prompt for the user to enter what year they wanted to analyze.
 I created an array of all the tickers, and then created two different "for" loops to loop through the tickers and then all the rows, collecting information on volume, starting price, and ending price in the process.

 ![Initial Analysis Code](https://github.com/ehalprin/stock-analysis/blob/main/Initial%202%20Loop%20Code.png))

 Starting Price and Ending price were determined via code that identified when the current row was the first or last time a ticker appeared.
 From those two values, the yearly return could be determined.
 I then added conditional formatting to make it clear how each stock was performing.

+### Results of Initial Analysis

 Here are the results:

 ![2017 Results](https://github.com/ehalprin/stock-analysis/blob/main/2017%20Stock%20Values.png)) ![2018 Results](https://github.com/ehalprin/stock-analysis/blob/main/2018%20Stock%20Values.png)

 DQ stock performed well in 2017, with a 199.45% return.
 However, in 2018, DQ's return was -62.6%.
 ENPH and RUN were the only two stocks with positive returns in both 2017 and 2018, so those would make good additions to Steve's parents' stock portfolio.

+### Refactoring the Code

 I then refactored the VBA code, so that it would run more efficiently if Steve wanted to analyze even more data.
 Instead of having two "for" loops with different variables, I used a new variable, "tickerIndex."
 This served as an index to four arrays: the array of tickers, and then three new arrays that I created for each ticker's volume, starting price, and ending price.